Justin-Au/Factory_and_pollution_project/README.md

 # The Effect of Illegal Factories on Water Pollution
 This research project tries to analyze the damage brings by illegal factories on farmland in Taiwan.
 This is a serious problem since long ago.
 Factories illegally occuiped farmlands to reduce their costs.
-As they are not being regulated by the government, the inappropriate design of waste water discharge facilities would lead to severe influence on the quality of surface water and groundwater.
-This project uses regression model to evaluate the relationship between illegal factories and water pollution.
+As they are not being regulated by the government, the inappropriate design of waste water discharge facilities would lead to severe disturbance on the quality of surface water and groundwater.
+This project uses regression models to evaluate the relationship between illegal factories and water pollution.
 Ordinary least squares is adopted first.
 Then two-stage least squares with an instrumental variable is chosen to handle endogeneity.
 The results show that more illegally occupied farmland area by factories contributes to a higher concentration of arsenic, lead, manganese and zinc in river and groundwater.

 ## Background
 **Web Scraping:** Python - BeautifulSoup